-Psoriasis a complicated and persistent skin disease that got its name from the Greek word for "itch."
+Psoriasis is a complicated and persistent skin disease that got its name from the Greek word for "itch."
 The skin can become inflamed, with thickened red, areas with shiny scales.
 The scalp, elbows, knees, face, lower back, groin and genitals, arms, legs, palms and soles, body folds and nails are the areas most commonly affected by psoriasis.
-Oftentimes it will appear in the same place on both sides of the body.
+Oftentimes, it will appear in the same place on both sides of the body.

 The most common form of psoriasis is called "plaque psoriasis"—about 80 percent of people with psoriasis have this type.

 Psoriasis can be a condition of extremes.
 In some cases it is so mild that people don't know they have it.
 Other cases are so severe that it can cover large areas of the body.
 The good news is that there are treatments and medications that help even the most severe cases.

 It is estimated that in the United States two out of every hundred people have psoriasis.
 Approximately 150,000 new cases occur each year.
 Psoriasis is not contagious.
 It often runs in families because it has a genetic component that makes certain people more likely to develop it.

 The cause is unknown.
 Some studies, however, point to an abnormality in the functioning of key white cells in the blood stream triggering inflammation in the skin.
 Because of the inflammation, the skin sheds too rapidly and produces the red, silvery scales.
 Psoriasis can also be triggered by infections, emotional stress, injuries to the skin and reactions to certain drugs.
 Flare-ups are often worse in the winter, because of dry skin and a lack of sunlight.